SillyFreak/typst-etikett/src/lib.typ

   assert.eq(labels.named().len(), 0)
   let labels = labels.pos()

-  let (paper, margins, gutters, rows, columns) = sheet if upside-down and type(margins) == dictionary {
+  let (paper, margins, flipped, gutters, rows, columns) = sheet if upside-down and type(margins) == dictionary {
     // if it's not a dictionary all margins are the same anyway let (left, right, top, bottom) = margins